nasib-ullah/show_attend_and_tell_pytorch/README.md

-# Show attend and tell pytorch
+# Image Captioning : Show attend and tell pytorch
 This repository contains Pytorch implementation of the image captioning model published in the paper [Show attend and tell](https://https://arxiv.org/abs/1502.03044) (Xu et al, 2015)